×

-In this hands-on workshop, you will have an opportunity to take and edit photographs with two knowledgeable instructors, John D’Onofrio & Alan Sanders.
-During the day, you will be exploring and photographing from the boat, skiff, and land.
-While at night, you will receive customized Adobe Lightroom Classic instruction to bring your artistic vision to life.
+In this hands-on workshop, you will have an opportunity to make and edit photographs with two knowledgeable instructors, John D’Onofrio and Alan Sanders.
+During the day, you will be exploring and photographing from the boat, skiff, and on land, while at night, you will receive customized Adobe Lightroom Classic instruction to bring your artistic vision to life.

-While in Glacier Bay, you’ll enjoy the creature comforts of the David B, a beautifully-appointed 65-foot wooden boat built in 1929 and lovingly restored – private staterooms with heads, a shower, fireplace, wood-fired cookstove, and gourmet meals that have become legendary on the Alaska coast.
-Microbrews and fine wines.
-This is not industrial tourism.
+While in Glacier Bay, you’ll enjoy the creature comforts of the M/V David B, a beautifully-appointed 65-foot wooden boat built in 1929 and lovingly restored – private staterooms with heads, a shower, fireplace, wood-fired cookstove, and gourmet meals that have become legendary on the Alaska coast including microbrews and fine wines.

 Meet Your Instructors: